agiza/serverless-budget/README.md

 $ terraform init          # have to do this in the core modules as well
 ```

-Need an email address to send email receipts to:
+Need an email address to send email receipts to; make sure to

 ```
 $ export TF_VAR_allowed_senders= # comma-separated email addresses
 $ export TF_VAR_reset_recipients= # comma-separated email addresses
 ```

+before `terraform plan` and `terraform apply`.

 ## Development